spring-projects/spring-data-examples/web/querydsl/README.md

 }
 ```

 As you can see `Predicate` can be used as Spring MVC controller argument.
 It will automatically populate such a `Predicate` with values from the current request based on the type configured in `@QuerydslPredicate`.
-Explicit bindings can be configured by either explictly defining one in the annotation, too.
+Explicit bindings can be configured by either explicitly defining one in the annotation, too.
 By default, we will inspect the domain types's repository for binding customizations.
 In this example, it looks like this:

 ```java
 public interface UserRepository